 - The Child Protection and Safeguarding Policy

 - The Child-On-Child Abuse procedures

 - The Staff Code of Conduct

-- Part one and Annex B of 'Keeping children safe in education' (KCSIE 2023)
+- Part one and Annex B of 'Keeping children safe in education' (KCSIE 2024)

 - The Behaviour Policy

-- Appropriate child protection and safeguarding training, including online safety training

 - Information about the role and identity of the DSL and deputy DSL(s)

 - How to record concerns in your setting.

-- Records will be kept of all inductions

-Following induction, St Mary's recognises the need to ensure continual, effective training to staff and other stakeholders.
+Following induction, St Mary's Catholic Primary School recognises the need to ensure continual, effective training to staff and other stakeholders.
 We will ensure:-

-• ALL staff, Governors and volunteers will receive Safeguarding Training (at least) annually

-- The DSL/s will provide ALL staff, volunteers and governors with regular safeguarding updates - ALL staff, volunteers and governors will read and show an understanding of any updates that are provided - DSLs will attend DSL training every 2 years and update their knowledge, skills and understanding of relevant safeguarding issues on a regular basis - The DSL, along with Governors and all staff will undertake Prevent awareness training (at least) every two years - That at least one person on any recruitment panel has undertaken safer recruitment training - ALL staff, volunteers and governors will undertake any additional specialised training on matters such as Child Sexual Exploitation, Prevent, Child-on-Child abuse, Online Safety, FGM etc as is deemed necessary by the DSL and that is particularly relevant to the context and needs of the setting - Any staff member will discuss any specific training requirements or gaps in knowledge or understanding with the DSL/s - Staff will receive opportunities to contribute towards and inform the safeguarding arrangements in the school - Detailed records will be held of staff safeguarding training and ensure that no training becomes out of date.
+- ALL staff, Governors and volunteers will receive Safeguarding Training (at least) annually - The DSL/s will provide ALL staff, volunteers and governors with regular safeguarding updates - ALL staff, volunteers and governors will read and show an understanding of any updates that are provided - DSLs will attend DSL training every 2 years and update their knowledge, skills and understanding of relevant safeguarding issues on a regular basis - The DSL, along with Governors and all staff will undertake Prevent awareness training (at least) every two years - That at least one person on any recruitment panel has undertaken safer recruitment training - ALL staff, volunteers and governors will undertake any additional specialised training on matters such as Child Sexual Exploitation, Prevent, Child-on-Child abuse, Online Safety, FGM etc as is deemed necessary by the DSL and that is particularly relevant to the context and needs of the setting - Any staff member will discuss any specific training requirements or gaps in knowledge or understanding with the DSL/s

+- Staff will receive opportunities to contribute towards and inform the safeguarding arrangements in the school - Detailed records will be held of staff safeguarding training and ensure that no training becomes out of date.